 Dr. Nigel Browning is a laboratory fellow at Pacific Northwest National Laboratory.
 He leads the Chemical Imaging Initiative Project, which seeks to make characterization a part of processing new materials.
 His research focuses on structure properties relationships at atomic scale defects and internal interfaces.
 Dr. Browning is an expert in S/TEM and TEM imaging.
 Previously, Dr. Browning held positions at Oak Ridge National Laboratory, University of Illinois at Chicago, University of California at Davis, Lawrence Berkeley National Laboratory, and Lawrence Livermore National Laboratory.

 |Dianne Chong, Ph.D. - The Boeing Company (retired)

 M.S. and Ph.D.
-Metallurgical Engineering, University of Illinois at Urbana-Champaign.
+Metallurgical Engineering, University of Illinois.
 M.S., Manufacturing Management, Washington University.

 Member Since 2016

 Dr. Dianne Chong was vice president of research and technology in the Boeing Engineering, Operations and Technology organization.
 She led special projects that impacted processes and program integration for the Boeing Enterprise.
 Dr. Chong previously served as the vice president of materials, manufacturing, structures and support, where she was responsible for the development and support of manufacturing processes and program integration.
 She has also served as director of Materials and Process Technology for Boeing Commercial Airplanes and in several other positions throughout her 28 year career at Boeing.